department-of-veterans-affairs/vets-website/_education/4-gi-bill-transfer.md

 - May use the benefit immediately
 - May use the benefit while you are on active duty or after separation
-- Are not eligible for the monthly housing allowance while you are on active duty
+- Are not eligible for the monthly housing allowance while your spouse is on active duty
-- May use the benefit for up to 15 years after your last separation from active duty
+- May use the benefit for up to 15 years after your spouse’s  separation from active duty

 ##### Children

-- May start to use the benefit only after you have completed at least 10 years of service
+- May start to use the benefit only after the Servicemember has completed at least 10 years of service
-- May use the benefit while you are on active duty or after separation
+- May use the benefit while the Servicemember is on active duty or after separation
 - May not use the benefit until they have attained a secondary school diploma (or equivalency certificate), or have reached the age of 18
-- Are entitled to the monthly housing allowance stipend even when you are on active duty
+- Are entitled to the monthly housing allowance stipend even when the Servicmember is  on active duty
 - Are not subject to the 15-year delimiting date, but may not use the benefit after reaching 26 years of age

-Dependent eligibility is not affected if a child marries or if you and your spouse divorce.
-However, you retain the right to revoke or modify the transfer at any time.
+Dependent eligibility is not affected if a child marries or if the Servicemember and  spouse divorce.
+However, the Servicemember or Veteran retains the right to revoke or modify the transfer at any time.
 If you want to totally revoke transferred benefits for a dependent and you are still in the service, you must submit another transfer request for the dependent via milConnect.
 If a dependent's transfer eligibility was previously totally revoked, you cannot transfer benefits again to that dependent.

 If you are still in the service and want to reallocate transferred benefits, you can do so using the TEB Portlet in [milConnect](https://www.dmdc.osd.mil/milconnect).
 If you’re a Veteran and want to reallocate benefits, you should contact VA using the ["Ask a Question" website](http://gibill.custhelp.com).

 #### Learn more